GRACE-C: Generalized Rate Agnostic Causal Estimation via Constraints: Results

 \subsection{Comparing Graph Size With Constant SCC Size}

-The goal of this experiment is show that the key factor in complexity of solving graphs is by large the size of the SCCs in the structured graph (Figure \ref{fig4}).
-Based on empirical evidence, by keeping the size of the SCCs constant and adding several of these fix-sized SCCs to the graph, time complexity increases but with a lower rate than that of increasing the SCC sizes.
-Same as Section 4.3, the graph is structured such that each SCC have an average degree of $1.4$ and SCCs are connected with DAG of degree $2$.

-Based on the several experiments we did in this section on different SCC sizes $7$, $8$ and $10$, by adding one SCC of same size to the graph, the time complexity will grow \emph{linearly}.
-Whereas, based on evidence from previous sections (see sections 4.2 and 4.3) adding nodes to a graph will increase the time complexity super-exponentially.
-While the graph illustrated on bottom right corner of Figure \ref{fig4} has $98$ nodes, sRASL can compute the equivalent class of this graph in approximately $20$ minutes (Compare this to $17$ hours to compute a graph of size $6$ with pyRASL).
+The previous results suggest that sRASL might be able to solve much larger graphs, as long as the SCCs are not overly large.
+More generally, the previous simulations showed that sRASL's computational cost scales (at least) exponentially in the \textit{size} of the SCC, but did not reveal how it scales in the \textit{number} of SCCs.

+We again generated $50$ different graphs for each of several settings.
+We used SCCs with $7$, $8$, and $10$ nodes, and varied the number of SCCs within a graph (again for $u=2,3$, and $4$).
+Figure~\ref{fig:graphAndScc} shows the computational cost of sRASL, where each row includes graphs whose SCCs are the same size, and the number of SCCs increases from left-to-right.
+The critical observation here is that the time complexity grows approximately \emph{linearly} in the number of SCCs, rather than exponentially (or worse).
+For example, the graph shown in Figure~\ref{fig:graphAndScc} has $98$ nodes, but sRASL successfully computes $\llbracket \mathcal{H} \rrbracket$ in approximately $20$ minutes.
+(Recall that RASL took $17$ hours to compute a graph with only $6$ nodes.)

+This simulation demonstrates that sRASL is usable on relatively large graphs, as long as there is appropriate internal structure.
+One might worry, though, whether real-world systems have the right structure.
+For fMRI (brain) data, \citet{sanchez2019estimating} recently aggregated a number of simulations of realistic causal graphs for brain processes studied with fMRI, and the largest SCC in these widely-accepted models has only $7$ nodes.
+Moreover, typical brain parcellations contain only $50 - 100$ regions (= nodes), and sRASL can easily handle $100$-node graphs if SCCs are $8-10$ nodes.

-Given the rate at which we could compute equivalent class of large graphs, we could in theory go to much larger graphs.
-However, it seems to a limitation of Clingo language that it can only handle so many atoms.
-Therefore, in our experiments graphs of size $100$ seems to be the limit for Clingo to handle all the predicates.
-We can consider it a future directions to optimize sRASL to produce fewer predicates.
+The results in this subsection suggest that we could potentially find $\llbracket \mathcal{H} \rrbracket$ for even larger graphs ($n > 100$), as long as they were composed of reasonably-sized SCCs.
+However, we found that the \texttt{Clingo} language and solver seems to be limited in the number of atoms that it can handle.
+In our simulations, graphs of size $100$ seem to be the limit for \texttt{Clingo} to handle all the predicates.
+An open question is whether sRASL can be optimized to produce fewer predicates (or \texttt{Clingo} improved to handle more atoms).